Furio decides to move back to Italy.

 At the beginning of the camera dolly, the window takes up about 1/2 of our TV screen, but by the end of the shot, that same window only fills up about 1/50th of our screen.
 Everything else is just emptiness (or as Livia might have said, it’s all a big nothing).

 Immediately after finding out Furio has gone back to Italy, Carmela arrives at Meadow’s apartment for dinner.
 Her dashed hopes color her behavior at the dinner party.
 Meadow has a new boyfriend, Finn, who viewers are learning of for the first time.
 The fact that Mead has got roommates and a boyfriend and a whole life that viewers no longer know very much about just underlines how independent she is becoming.
 Meadow is no longer trapped in that little corner of NJ where she grew up.
 But Carmela still is, and she knows it.
 She envies her daughter’s opportunities.
 When Finn gallantly assures everyone that he will protect Meadow from any criminals that may be lurking around, Carm has to make an effort to conceal her jealousy.
-Also notable, for reasons that will become clearer in the next episode: Carm may be further thrown off-kilter by the undertones of race and class division that vibrate through the apartment: Colin (and his mother) from Ohio personify the white, All-American family in a way that the Sopranos do not, and Alex (descendent of a Spanish countess) is of Old Money and Royal Blood.
+Also notable, for reasons that will become clearer in the next episode: Carm may be further thrown off-kilter by the undertones of race and class division that vibrate through the apartment—Colin (and his mother) from Ohio personify the white, All-American family in a way that the Sopranos do not, and Alex (descendent of a Spanish countess) is of Old Money and Royal Blood.
 Of course, Carmela cannot openly gripe about these race/class distinctions nor reveal her envy of Meadow, so she displaces her anger on to the discussion about Billy Budd.